about with quiet hands

-Our children are Levi , age 3, and Lucy, who will be one sooner than I’m ready for.
+Our children are Levi , age 3, and Lucy, age 1.
 Levi loves climbing, Daniel Tiger, and his little sister.
 Lucy is our little wild flower, full of spunk and personality.
 They’re awesome.

 I am a stay at home mom, and I can honestly say I LOVE IT.
 Before we had kids, I taught ninth grade English in Philadelphia.
 I learned a lot and valued my time there, but I’m not a career woman; I love being a SAHM.